JackSmack1971/ohlcv-data-downloader/README.md

 - **Metadata Tracking**: JSON metadata files with download information
 - **Error Handling**: Robust error handling with user-friendly messages
 - **Batch Downloads**: Download from all sources simultaneously
+- **Data Retention**: Automatic cleanup of files older than a configurable period

 ## 📋 Requirements